ottopaulsen/MMM-Tibber/README.md

 | showCurrentGauge         | The gauge showing current right now                                                                                                    |
 | showTable                | The table with total cost and total consumption today                                                                                  |

+You can hide each part by setting the config variable to `false`.

 ### Include additional costs

 Normally the electricity cost received from Tibber is only a fraction of the total electricity cost.
 You can add additional costs to show real costs.
 Example: